DHTMLX/docs-suite/docs/calendar/features.md

 ## How to customize Calendar and change its size

-In this section you can learn how to change the Calendar width and style
+In this section you can learn how to change the Calendar width and style.

 | Topic                                                              | Description                                                                                          |
 | :----------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------- |